-In view of the above, the respondents are directed to consider the request of the applicant for eligible relief with consequential benefits, keeping in view the orders cited supra, by passing a speaking and reasoned order, within a period of 3 months from the date of receipt of this order
+Hence, it is deemed appropriate to direct the respondents to consider and dispose of the representation of the applicant dt.14.09.2020, in the light of the above orders of this Tribunal, by passing a speaking and reasoned order in accordance with law, within a period of 12 weeks from the date of receipt of this order.

-With the above directions, the OA is disposed of.
+With the above directions, the OA is disposed of, at the admission stage.
 No order as to costs.